2020 Labour Party leadership election (UK): Nandy

 In January, Nandy accused the Blair and Brown governments of continuing the "consensus that Thatcher built".
 She criticised New Labour for being "as tight as the Tories".
 She called for "a modern, empowering welfare state for the 21st century".
 She praised Corbyn for shifting party policy towards a position that opposes austerity and stated her intention to abolish Universal Credit.

 During the party hustings held in Bristol, Nandy argued that the honours system should have references to the British Empire removed and replaced with 'Excellence'.

 Nandy defended free movement within the European Union, while also arguing that concerns about its flaws should not be simply dismissed as "racist anti-immigrant rhetoric".

-Nandy is opposed to Scottish independence and argued that Labour should "look to Catalonia and Quebec" as examples for dealing with "divisive nationalism", later clarifying that the party can learn from the Socialist Party in Spain that has show how "the cause of social justice has beaten divisive nationalism".
+Nandy is opposed to Scottish independence and argued that Labour should "look to Catalonia and Quebec" as examples for dealing with "divisive nationalism", later clarifying that the party can learn from the Socialist Party in Spain that has shown how "the cause of social justice has beaten divisive nationalism".
 She has said she wants Scottish Labour to be represented in the shadow cabinet and has also pledged not to interfere in devolved policymaking, allowing Scottish Labour to decide their own approach to independence.
 She also stated that British federalism would not resolve the political division between England and Scotland.

 In February, deputy leadership candidate Richard Burgon proposed a "Peace Pledge" to ensure that the party would not support future military action unless its members vote in favour of such a policy.
 Nandy voiced her strong disapproval of the pledge.
 She argued that civilians in war zones could not afford to wait for such a ballot to pass and it was irresponsible to share such classified information.

 In an interview with The Jewish Chronicle, Nandy acknowledged that the party had lost the trust of the British Jewish community as a result of its "failure of leadership" and poor handling of antisemitism in the Party.
 She also said that she believed that the word 'Zionism' had become "horribly distorted and weaponised" by some in the party; Nandy denounced those who questioned Israel's right to exist and reiterated her view that advocating the rights of Palestinians does not contradict support for Israel.
 She has chaired Labour Friends of Palestine since 2018.